 Speech recognition is the ability of a computer software to identify words and phrases in spoken language and convert them to human readable text.
 In this tutorial, you will learn how you can convert speech to text in Python using SpeechRecognition library.

 Related: How to Extract PDF Tables in Python.

 pip3 install SpeechRecognition

-Okey, open up a new Python file and follow along:
+Okey, open up a new Python file and import it:

 import speech_recognition as sr